dmc0/employer-job-analysis/readme.md

 # Overview
 ### This Python code is designed to help create a universal resume... though it could be adapted for other purposes.
+Resumes and job descriptions often pose special problems with conflicts between 'words' you need to find and characters you need to ignore.
+For example, C++, T-SQL, and C# are programming languages but characters like +, -, and # need to be removed before other words can be matched.
+That is one of the problems this code solves.
+It also handles looking for single character 'words', e.g., R for the R programming language.

 ### The idea is to create a few word category text files with a file name format of words-[category].txt and use those to match against the words in a bunch of job descriptions.
-You will still need to manually create a universal resume but it is dramatically easier when you have a list of the most commonly used words in the job descriptions.
+You will still need to manually create a universal resume but it is dramatically easier when you have a list with counts of the most commonly used words in the job descriptions.

 ### NOTE: Each word (or character string really) needs to be put on its own line in the words-[category].txt files.
 By doing that there is no need to escape any characters and it makes it easier to copy and paste lists of words from most applications.